walter-a-jablonowski/simple-nutrition-counter/README.md

 **The problem with supplements:** B12 cyanocobalamin isn't the real B12 but a cheap synthetic form, dosage while production often goes wrong and unexplored substances from food are missing.
 Of course it might make sense to use some supplements if you can't get enough from food.
-But in general food is the more natural (better) source (as long as it is free from substances like pesticides).
+But in general food is the more natural (better) source, as long as it is free from substances like pesticides.

 ### Long term goal

 Handle all minimal daily logging in a single app as simple as possible (with as few clicks as possible).
 Primarily nutrients, but all that can't be handled easier.

-( This kind of project might be AI proof because AI solution would be: it watches you while cooking and counts the nutrients.
-Do you want that? )
+This kind of project might be AI proof because AI solution would be: it watches you while cooking and counts the nutrients.
+Do you want that?

 Project state